TheresaLui/SelfHelpContent_v2/articles/supportTopicDescriptions/supporttopics-6f16735c-b0ae-b275-ad3a-03479cfa1396.md

         },
         {
             "id": "5dd4e579-22b4-ee21-ee22-6b027061b157",
-            "shortDescription": "Requests to help with configuring backups for your Azure virtual machine using Azure Backup", "category": "Management",
+            "shortDescription": "Requests for help with configuring backups for your Azure virtual machine using Azure Backup", "category": "Management",
             "searchTags": "",
             "useInDiagnoseAndSolve": "FALSE"
         },
         {
             "id": "2abbb2fc-32d4-402c-6d5d-e7a28a7dc95e",
-            "shortDescription": "The length of time it takes to restore your VM is taking longer than expected using Azure Backup", "category": "Management",
+            "shortDescription": "The length of time it takes to restore your VM with Azure Backup is taking longer than expected", "category": "Management",
             "searchTags": "",
             "useInDiagnoseAndSolve": "FALSE"